Courses | Credit(s) | Contact | Lab |

 Corequisite: NUR 2000C

 This course continues concepts introduced in Adult Health Nursing and guides students in making clinical decisions for clients with alterations in physiological and/or psychosocial integrity, emphasizing the themes of homeostasis & regulation as well as safety.
 The course includes a more complex presentation of the concepts of gas exchange, acid-base, elimination, perfusion, infection, tissue integrity, digestion, and intracranial regulation along with safety woven throughout as an interrelated concept.
 A grade of satisfactory in the clinical/lab is required.
 Learning experiences include interaction with clients in acute settings, psychiatric settings and community settings.
+This course must be completed with a grade of C or better.
 (Special Fee: $151.00).

 |